HVAC Basics: Ductless Heating and Cooling Systems

 Professional mini-split installation: What to expect

-The outdoor unit should not be directly on the ground; it will need to sit on top of a pad, so it does not shift around on dirt or rocks.
-Your HVAC technician will position the pad on flat ground, high enough to keep water from rain or snow out of the unit.
+The outdoor mini-split heat pump should not be directly on the ground; it will need to sit on top of a pad, so it does not shift around on dirt or rocks.
+Your HVAC technician will position the pad on leveled ground, high enough to allow water to drain away from the unit during the defrost cycle.

-5. Connect piping and cables to the outdoor unit.
+3. Connect refrigerant lines and cables to the outdoor unit.

-Next your technician will connect the pipes and cables from the indoor unit to the outdoor unit.
+Next, your technician will connect the refrigerant line set and electrical lines from the indoor unit to the appropriate outdoor connections.
 This can be more complicated with multi-zone systems because there is more than one indoor unit.

-From there, your expert will complete any remaining tasks necessary both in and outside your home, and test the unit, so you can enjoy your ductless system.
+From there, your ductless expert will complete any remaining tasks necessary both in and outside your home and test the system so you can enjoy your home in comfort

 Ductless Systems FAQs